Who has been with me long enough that they remember Maybelle? She was the first of many Dexter cattle we would own over

 Dries Up Naturally

 If you weren’t able to successfully get the cow bred on schedule, this is pretty big “con.”
 We wanted to push back Holly’s breeding schedule a couple months last year so that she would freshen on new grass and not when it’s snowy & blustery up here on Hurricane Hill.
 But we had trouble recognizing her heat signs.
 So it wasn’t until we got a bull that we were able to get her bred… Which pushed her lactation 4 months longer than it normally would have been!
 Had that been Maybelle, she would have been dried up for 6 months already when she freshened.

 Last but not least, remember that only you can decide whether a Dexter is the right fit for your homestead.
 Because I was keeping good homestead records then, (and now keep awesome ones with the SmartSteader app) I was able to see that Dexter cattle weren’t for us.
-Hopefully, by sharing our experiences with them, you’ll be better equipped to make a thoughtful decision.
+Hopefully, by sharing our experience, you’ll be better equipped to make a thoughtful decision.